-Staying in Staro and Novo Naselje area is similar experience as staying in Cvjetno Naselje (at the other side of Town) .
+Staying in Staro and Novo Naselje area is a similar experience as staying in Cvjetno Naselje (at the other side of Town).
 Running parallel with the main promenade in Borak, elevated up the hill Novo and Staro Naselje offers great views over Korcula Old Town and the Channel from the eastern side.
-Most of the houses here offers accommodation with sea views.
+Most of the houses here offer accommodation with sea views.

 The centre of the town is on 5-10 minutes walk while nearest beach is just down the steps.
 The area is much quieter than neighbouring Borak, no shops or bars in near vicinity so the good night sleep is certain.
 If you don’t like walking up and down the steps this could be a downside for accommodations around here.

 My recommendation for accommodations here is on the Naselje page